Close

 • Instrumental in positioning the HI profession as a thought leader in the healthcare industry as it relates to public policy.

-• A minimum of three year’s support of and championing key advocacy and public policy initiatives at the federal, local, or state levels including legislative action, member/professional engagement in public policy initiatives or participation in federal, state, or local grassroots advocacy initiatives that support AHIMA’s mission and vision, with demonstrated positive outcome.
+• A minimum of three year’s support of and championing key advocacy and public policy initiatives at the federal, local, or state levels including legislative action; member/professional engagement in public policy initiatives; or participation in federal, state, or local grassroots advocacy initiatives.

-• Has played a contributing role in developing/growing awareness related to public policy related to HI and AHIMA members.
+• Has played a contributing role in developing/growing awareness around public policy related to HI and AHIMA members.

-• Actively participates in volunteer activities that are dedicated to advancing public policy and/or other means of advocating for the HIM profession.
+• Actively participates in volunteer activities that are dedicated to advancing public policy and/or other means of advocating for the HI profession.

-• Advocates on behalf of the HI profession within his other organization and Component Association (CA).
+• Advocates on behalf of the HI profession within his/her organization and Component Association.

 Award Description: The Mentor Award honors individuals or groups with long records of encouraging individuals to realize their full potential or have helped them find ways to achieve their best.

-Qualifications: Qualified nominees are those who have transformed our lives and launched us toward new horizons.
+Qualifications: Qualified nominees are AHIMA Members who have touched our lives and launched us toward new horizons.
 Nominee must be an AHIMA member at the time of nomination.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

 • Demonstrated a record of motivating talented individuals to enter the HI profession.